aunefyren/wrapperr/README.md

 <br>

 ### Head to the website
-If successful, Wrapperr should be accessible on ```http://localhost:8282```.
+If Wrapperr is successfully started, it should be accessible on ```http://localhost:8282```.
 From there you can click on ```admin``` in the footer at the bottom, or go to ```/admin``` in the URL.
 From there you can configure everything about Wrapperr in the different sections of the menu.

 <br>
 <br>

 ### Essential configuration options
-A couple of configuration options are necessary for Wrapperr to function.
+A couple of configuration options are necessary on the admin page for Wrapperr to function.
 First of all, Tautulli connection details.
 There is a test button available on the page to ensure you have entered the correct details.
 The second one is the time zone option on the ```Wrapperr Settings``` page.

 It is recommended to keep ```Cache results for later use``` enabled on the ```Wrapperr Settings``` page, and head to the ```Caching``` page after configuration.
 Click the ```Cache``` button and wait for the caching to finish.
 This ensures a good, quick user experience.